 A three-view drawing of the BD-5A and BD-5B was published in the 1973/74 issue.
 Length minus pitot tube is 3.78 meters.
 The wing planforms are probably not correct.
 The A and B wings have the same ribsm but with a different pitch.
 The tip chord of the A and B wings is identical, and the drawing does not show this correctly.

 An interesting cockpit picture, taken from the TAB book "Complete guide to cockpits".
 It shows the instrument panel, the nose wheel well, the seat, the side consoles and the side stick.
 Note that the instrument panel lay-out varies from builder to builder, as can be seen on the BD-5 web site.

-Concluding this page, links to all web pages I know of that show the LS BD-5 kit:
+Links to all web pages I know of that show the LS / Arii / Micro-Ace BD-5 kit:

 Links to web pages showing BD-5 modeling (also RC):

-- ScaleBD.com website with mostly RC BD-5 models, including a Testors control line model
+ScaleBD.com (via Wayback Machine) website with mostly RC BD-5 models, including a Testors control line model